subhanashraf/Big-bugger/README.md

-# Fabbrica - French Restaurant Website
+# Big Bugger Project

 ## Description
-In this project, we have created a web page with a 3D burger model.
-The page displays a 3D burger, and when you click on the button, detailed ingredient descriptions are shown.
-This project provides an engaging and interactive experience for users, featuring modern animations and responsive design.
+In this project, we have created a visually engaging and functional website called **"Fabbrica - French Restaurant Website."** This site features an interactive 3D burger model.
+When users click on a button, detailed descriptions of the ingredients are displayed, making for an immersive and interactive experience.
+The design is modern and smooth, with a fully responsive layout for various devices.

 ## Technologies Used
 - **HTML**